RohitBajaj47/SIT120/README.md

 # SIT120

-#### This folder is dedicated to my weekly tasks for SIT120 in Deakin University (Trimester 2 Year 1)
+#### This folder is dedicated to my weekly tasks and assignments for SIT120 in Deakin University (Trimester 2 Year 1)
 #### Thanks,
 ### Rohit Bajaj
 😀